• infobot@lakesoffire.org

 CAMPFIRES

-• Keyhole Theme Camps: Fire rings or fire on the ground is NOT allowed, but elevated burn barrels are allowed.
+• Theme Camps: Fire rings or fire on the ground is NOT allowed, but elevated burn barrels are allowed.
 FAST requests that all fire, other than cooking stoves, be placed on the road/path side of your camp and not put in the middle of your camp with tents and such surrounding the your fire piece.
 We request, as always, that any open fire (flame effect or burn barrel) have a fire extinguisher in close proximity to the fire in case of an emergency.
 But please, not right next to the fire.

 • NO fire is allowed in open camping except for small propane cook stoves.